xiaobing318/SpatialAnalysisAgent/Case_Studies.md

 2. Code Generation Accuracy: Demonstrates the agent's proficiency in generating executable code to perform various spatial analysis tasks.
 3. End-to-End Problem Solving: Evaluates the agent's ability to select the appropriate tool, generate the correct code, and successfully execute the complete operation.

+You can access other 110 spatial anlaysis cases [here](https://giscience.psu.edu/copilot_test/)

 ## Level 1: Tool Selection Capability
 ### Case 1.1: Add new fields for x and y to the fast food restaurants layer, then extract the elevation values from the DEM layer and save the results in a new layer.